-Throughout my career I’ve been a user of Siebel CRM, Salesforce CRM from salesforce.com, CRM On Demand from Oracle and most recently Sales Cloud (Fusion CRM) from Oracle.
+Throughout my career I’ve been a user of Siebel CRM, Salesforce CRM from salesforce.com, Oracle CRM On Demand and Oracle Sales Cloud.
 In this section of my blog I’ve provided my view of each system to help you make a decision about which solution would best suit your organisation.

 Through various acquisitions, Oracle has managed to deliver best of breed CRM solutions.
 It did this with Siebel Systems.
 Which brought in both Siebel CRM as well as the SaaS or cloud-based Siebel CRM On Demand, now known as Oracle CRM On Demand.Oracle’s own Oracle CRM never really did well, the joke was that the 6 clients globally who used it, love it!